 ALL is a cancer that results from the malignant proliferation of lymphoid progenitor cells in the bone marrow.
 It is characterized by an excess of malignant lymphoblasts, which in the vast majority of cases arise from progenitors of the B-cell lineage.
-In 2018, there will be an estimated 6,000 cases of adult ALL and over 1,400 related deaths in the United States.
+In 2018, there were an estimated 3,000 cases of adult ALL and over 1,400 related deaths in the United States.